snowplow/snowplowanalytics.com/_posts/2018-03-21-building-a-model-for-atomic-event-data-as-a-graph/index.md

 ## What should be our pilot storage target?

-While there are many exciting options in this space (eg, Amazon's recent announcement of Neptune, it's cloud-native graph solution), we will be using Neo4j for our tests.
+While there are many exciting options in this space (like Amazon's recent announcement of Neptune, its cloud-native graph solution), we will be using Neo4j for our tests.
 It is already widely used and its intuitive query language Cypher makes it a great choice for open-ended exploration.
 It's visualisation layer will help us document the journey.

 We want to be clear though, that we are not yet ready to make a choice as to the best technology to use in production.
 Our philosophy is that when people chose to use Snowplow, they do not have to be bound to specific third-party providers.
 As this project matures, expect us to branch out and experiment with other available options besides Neo4j.